dylan-chong/star-trek-bridge-commander-hacks/README.md

 ## TODO

-- Test: Make it easier to aim the Prometheus sniper beam
 - Fix: Rebalance Prometheus for campaign
-- Feature: Implement button for ability status / activation
+- Test: Implement button for ability status / activation
 - Feature: Implement sending ship modifications across stream
     - This will fix:
         - Client wall does not get scaled